-Finally, the LOCK instruction was added in order to provide for atomic operations.
-The LOCK instruction only works when the CPU is configured for pipeline mode.
-It works by stalling the ALU pipeline stack until all prior stages are filled, and then it guarantees that once a bus cycle is started, the wishbone CYC line will remain asserted until the LOCK is deasserted.
-This allows the execution of three instructions, one memory (ex.
-LOD), one ALU (ex.
-ADD), and another memory instruction (ex.
-STO), to take place in an unbreakable fashion.
-Example uses of this capability include an atomic increment, such as LOCK, LOD (Rx), Ry, ADD #,Ry, and then STO Ry, (Rx), or even a two instruction pair such as a test and set sequence: LDI 1,Rz, LOCK, LOD (Rx),Ry, STO Rz, (Rx).
+The LOCK instruction provides the ZipCPU's atomic operation support, althought it only works when the CPU is configured for pipeline mode.3 It works by stalling the ALU pipeline stack until all prior stages are filled, and then it guarantees that once a bus cycle is started, the wishbone CYC line will remain asserted for up to three instructions.
+This allows the execution of one memory load (ex.
+LW), one ALU operation (ex.
+ADD), and then another memory instruction (ex.
+SW), to take place in an uninterrupted fashion.
+Example uses of this capability include an atomic increment, such as LOCK, LW (Rx),Ry, ADD #1,Ry, SW Ry, (Rx), or even a two instruction pair such as a test and set sequence: LDI 1,Rz, LOCK, LW (Rx),Ry, SW Rz, (Rx).